frnsys/parrott/README.md

 You can visit `http://localhost:5000/classify` to try classifying some text.

-Note that new Tweets will be collected from the authenciated user's timeline every 30 minutes.
+Note that new Tweets will be collected from the authenticated user's timeline every 30 minutes.
 You can edit this in `application.py`.